This post may contains affiliate links. Please see my Disclosure Policy for the details.

 And in my quest for the simple life, to pursue mindfulness, simplicity and homemaking too, some planning and organization is required.

+Oh sure, I love to make lists.
+I even buy fancy list pads or download list printables.
+But you know what happens next, right?
 Yes, that’s right.
 The lists either – keep on getting made, or they disappear.

 I’ve tried generic planners before, but they really added stress and didn’t take it away.
 So now I’m at a bit of a crossroads, with a daily job, my side hustle blog, spending time with family and friends, and even more importantly, my own self-care!